BookSlam

 Region(s): Wales

-BookSlam is a new competition run by the Books Council of Wales.
-The competition aims to promote reading for pleasure among pupils in Years 3-6 and is open to English medium primary schools in Wales.
+BookSlam is an annual project aimed at promoting reading for pleasure amongst pupils in Years 3-6 in English medium primary schools in Wales.
 For Welsh medium and trans-lingual schools, the Gornest Lyfrau competition is also available.

 Timetable: